 - Dry, pale, or sticky gums.
 Check your puppy’s gums by feeling them with your finger.
 If they appear pale, press your finger against them gently.
 They should turn white where you touch them, then return to their original color within a few seconds.

-- Loss of skin turgidity — or the amount of time it takes for your puppy’s skin to return to its original position after being pinched.
+- Loss of skin turgidity — this refers to the amount of time it takes for your puppy’s skin to return to its original position after being pinched.
 Check his condition by gently pulling up on the scruff of his neck and releasing.
 His skin should snap back within a few seconds.

 If your puppy is reluctant to drink (or more inclined to play), try these tricks: